 School Programs Teaching & Project Intern

-College students or college graduates can become part of our outstanding crew of school volunteers who teach engaging, hands-on, marine science activities in our seawater and teaching labs.
+College students or college graduates can become part of our outstanding team of school volunteers who teach engaging, hands-on, marine science activities to visiting school groups in our seawater and teaching labs.
 Learn to lead interpretive tours to Long Marine Lab’s marine mammal overlook, blue whale skeleton, touch tank, and more.
 Gain valuable knowledge and experience through teaching a wide range of marine science concepts aligned with the California Science Content Standards.

 Teaching & Project Interns need to be available at least one day per week (Tuesday-Friday) from 8 a.m. to 1 p.m. for teaching.
 In addition to teaching and preparation time at home, interns are expected to schedule at least two additional hours per week to assist with administrative projects (make teacher reminder calls, photocopies, and assist staff with various projects, etc.), or lead additional tours as needed.